-The University of North Carolina at Greensboro supports students with intellectual and developmental disabilities through a Comprehensive Transition Program (CTP) while enrolled in Integrative Community Studies, a four-year certificate program of study that emphasizes higher education, self-determination, community inclusion, career development, and independent living.
-Students completing requirements for graduation receive a certificate in Integrative Community Studies, awarded by The Office of the Provost at UNCG.
-Beyond Academics is a 501(c)(3) nonprofit partner of the university that provides support and services for enrolled students.
+UNC Greensboro supports students with intellectual and developmental disabilities through a Comprehensive Transition Program (CTP) while enrolled in Integrative Community Studies, a four-year certificate program of study that emphasizes self-determination, life planning, and career development.
+Students completing requirements for graduation receive a certificate in Integrative Community Studies, awarded by the Office of the Provost at UNCG.
+Monarch College Support Services offers an array of support services for enrolled students.

-In 2006, The University of North Carolina at Greensboro partnered with this pilot project in moving it forward as an Academic program offered by the university today.
+In 2006, UNC Greensboro partnered with this pilot project in moving it forward as an Academic program offered by the university today.
 The charter students were identified and the exciting work of conceptualizing, implementing and evaluating a course of study and system for supporting student life began in 2007.
 A private, not-for-profit agency, Beyond Academics was established in 2009 to collaborate with the university to provide academic and therapeutic supports that assist the students to fully benefit from this highly inclusive educational experience.